Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Normal mode model in a layered marine environment

-The horizontally stratified environment considered here is a case of cylindrically symmetric two-dimensional sound propagation \cite{Finn2011}.
-The ocean is divided into a discontinuous water column layer and a bottom sediment layer.
-Both the water column layer and the bottom sediment layer satisfy a governing equation of the form given in Eq.~\eqref{eq:1}.
-The environmental parameters are defined separately for the water column layer and the bottom sediment layer, as follows:
+The horizontally stratified environment considered herein is a case of cylindrically symmetric two-dimensional sound propagation \cite{Finn2011}.
+The ocean is divided into $l$ layers of discontinuous water columns or sediments.
+The environmental parameters are defined separately for the layers, as shown in Fig.~\ref{Figure1}.
+All the layers satisfy a governing equation of the form given in Eq.~\eqref{eq:1}.

-Boundary conditions are imposed at the limits of the interval $0 \leq z \leq H$, and interface conditions are imposed at $z=h$, where $0 \le h \leq H$.
-The upper boundary condition is:
+Boundary conditions are imposed at the limits of the interval $0 \leq z \leq H$, and interface conditions are imposed at $\{h_i\}_{i=1}^l$.
+The upper boundary condition as follows:

 The lower boundary condition is: